Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Experiment Result

-\textbf{System activation: } We envision that our system will have an activation pose in real-world deployment (equivalently “Hi Siri” for iPhone).
+\textbf{Gesture recognition as system activation: } We envision that our system will have an activation pose in real-world deployment (equivalently “Hi Siri” for iPhone).
 To prove that, we take the sign language of ‘love’ in Fig.~\ref{fig:demos} as an activation pose and test it on existing data.
 By calculating the similarity between each predicted skeleton and the predefined ‘love’ skeleton, we can enable activation pose detection using a simple similarity threshold, with a 99.9\% accuracy.
 In detail, we achieve this by aligning the orientation and size of the palm by rotation matrix and normalization, then defining similarity as negative MAE.
 The average MAE of ‘love’ is 0.002 (99.9th-percentile=0.004), while all other poses yield 0.111(0.1th-percentile=0.085).
 The significant gap between 0.085 and 0.004 ensures that a threshold is reliable to distinguish the presence of activation pose.
+This result demonstrates the feasibility of incorporating our continuous tracking as part of a gesture recognition system.
+As for more gestures, developers can further employ end-to-end methods as well.